altrdev/hugo-sustain-aynk/README.md

 ### Google Analytics

 To add Google Analytics, simply sign up to [Google Analytics][g-analytics] to obtain your Google Tracking ID, and add this tracking ID to the `googleAnalytics` parameter in `config.toml`.

+### Ko-fi
+You can add a donation message after a blog post.
+Fill out the `kofi` parameter in `config.toml` with your ko-fi id.

 ## Front matter
 `Front matter` example: